 Many Seton students choose to take Advanced Placement (AP) classes as a way to earn college credit.
-There are two ways to receive college credit for these classes; either by passing the AP test in the Spring or through Early College Credit Enrollment.
+There are three ways to receive college credit for these classes; either by passing the AP test in the Spring, through Early College Credit Enrollment, oor College Credit Plus.
 Students who receive at least a three on the AP exam may be eligible to receive college credit.
-College credit is awarded through the receiving institution of higher education and dependent upon that institution’s policies.
+College credit is awarded through the receiving institution of higher education and is dependent upon that institution’s policies.
 Seton offers the following AP classes:

 Students at Seton High School have the opportunity to earn up to 39 college credits through classes taken directly on our campus; 29 of those credits can be taken through the Early College Credit (dual enrollment) courses with Mount St. Joseph University.